henryle-n/Handwriting-Prediction-Tensorflow2/README.md

 ## 7. Project Challenges

 * **CNN Design:**
     * Selecting optimal parameters for kernels, strides, pooling layers, batch normalization and drop-outs to mitigate over fitting, and accelerate model coverging was just mere trials and errors, and very subjective to the designer.
-However, after following recommendations from Dr. Jon Krohn in one of his articles, team was successfully picking parameters.
+However, after following recommendations from Dr. Jon Krohn in one of his articles, team successfully selected optimal parameters afters some minor tweaks.
     * Padding was added to help retain dimensions of outputs to build a deeper network.

 * **Hardware for Model Training:** due to multiple layers with 20 millions parameters, a Graphics Processing Unit (2560 CUDA Cores) was employed together with a Central Processing Unit (CPU Quad-core) to be able to handle the training efficiently.
 GPU could get the model trained (5 epochs) within 2 minutes while CPU would take 2.5 hours.